Vegan Banana Oat Pancakes are not only tasty but gluten-free, sugar free and oil free. A classic comfort food with a healthy twist.

 - dash of cinnamon

-- Transfer batter to a bowl right after blending.
+- Transfer batter to a medium sized bowl right after blending.
 Make sure to get out all of the batter.
+You may need to use a spatula to do so.

 - Let your pancake batter stand for five minutes.
 This process is crucial and will be the difference between thin or thick and fluffy pancakes.
 The oats will begin to absorb the liquid and your batter will thicken.